 The surgeon will make a small incision in the back.
 A wire is guided through the kidney and next to the stones to make a pathway.
 X-rays will help locate the kidney stone(s) and map the path to them.
 The wire can help to widen the pathway so that an instrument with a small camera and surgical tools can be inserted.
 The stone may be broken apart with a probe or laser.
 The tools can then grab or suction out the stone pieces.

-A drainage tube will be placed in the kidney to temporarily drain urine away from the kidney to the outside while the area heals.
+A drainage tube will be placed in the kidney.
+It will drain urine away from the kidney while the area heals.
 The incision will be stitched or stapled.
 The area may be covered with a bandage.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

-The usual length of stay is 1-3 days.
+The usual length of stay is 1 to 3 days.
 Complications may lead to a longer stay.

 Right after the procedure, you will be in a recovery room where your blood pressure, pulse, and breathing will be monitored.
 Recovery may also include: